paritytech/polkadot-sdk-docs/tutorial/README.md

 ### Background Knowledge: State Transitions

+TODO: fill out with proper information on what each aspect is

 * Some general information about state transition, pallets and runtime should be covered beforehand.
 * Use this diagram.